Rosetree-Solutions/Rosetree-Guides/ApexStyleGuide.md

 ## ApexDocs

-[ApexDocs](https://github.com/SalesforceFoundation/ApexDoc) is a Java app which can be used to document Salesforce Apex Classes.
+[ApexDocs](https://github.com/SalesforceFoundation/ApexDoc) is a Java app that can be used to document Salesforce Apex Classes.
 You simply point the app at the location of the Apex classes/project folder and it will automatically generate static HTML pages that fully document the class including its properties and methods.

 At Rosetree we use the ApexDocs standard to document the classes we write.
 Even if the client doesn't choose to generate the static HTML pages that the Java app provides the documentation within the class is helpful for future developers. **At a minimum ApexDoc should be written for every class**, but it would also be beneficial to add to most methods.